 The intention of the paper is to provide an insight into the operation of time series analysis CBR with respect to the above.
-To act as a focus for the analysis two specific applications are considered: (i) the screening of retina images for Age-related Macular Degeneration (AMD), and (ii) the categorisation of Magnetic Resonance Imaging (MRI) brain scans.
+To act as a focus for the analysis, two specific applications are considered: (i) the screening of retinal images for Age-related Macular Degeneration (AMD), and (ii) the categorisation of Magnetic Resonance Imaging (MRI) brain scans.
 AMD is an eye condition that affects the macula, the central portion of the retina.
-It is the leading causes of irreversible blindness in the elderly and is a growing healthcare challenge due to our ageing population; early detection may offer timely preventive treatment to inhibit the progress of the condition.
+It is the leading cause of irreversible blindness in the elderly and is a growing global healthcare challenge due to our ageing population; early detection may offer an opportunity for the application of timely treatment to inhibit the progress of the condition.
 A good way of identifying the early onset of AMD is through the identification of "fatty deposits" (called drusen) and pigment abnormality in the retina.
-This is usually achieved by assessing the fundus photograph by visual inspection by clinicians, and is thus a time consuming process and subject to human factors such as skills and tiredness; automated screening is therefore seen as beneficial even if only a coarse grading can be achieved.
-The screening of retina images or AMD requires the entire image to be taken into consideration.
+Currently this is a chieved by visual inspection, by clinicians, of the "fundus" photograph.
+This is a time consuming process and subject to human factors such as skills and tiredness; automated screening is therefore seen as beneficial even if only a coarse grading can be achieved.

+The screening of retinal images for AMD requires the entire image to be taken into consideration.
 The second application, the categorisation of MRI brain scans is directed at a particular region within such scans, namely the corpus callosum.
 The corpus callosum connects the two hemispheres of the brain.
-It is conjectured that the size and shape of the corpus callosum dictates certain human abilities (such as mathematical or musical abilities) and that it characterises certain medical conditions such as epilepsy.
+It is conjectured that the size and shape of the corpus callosum dictates certain human abilities (such as mathematical or musical abilities), human characterises (such as "handedness") and certain medical conditions (such as epilepsy).

 The rest of this paper is organised as follows.
 Section 2 provides some background with respect to time series analysis, DTW and CBR.
-The two applications, that form the focus of this work, are then described in Sections 3 and 4 respectively.
+The two applications, that form the focus of the work reported in this paper, are then described in Sections 3 and 4 respectively.
+The sections also include a full evaluation of the proposed approaches using real data.
 A summary and some conclusions are then presented in Section 5.